Click here to listen to a reading of this blog: |

 Since low thyroid can lead to weight gain, this can result in being overweight and also obesity.

-Another issues I’ve had whilst also being hypothyroid, is regular acid reflux.
+Another issue I’ve had whilst also being hypothyroid, is regular acid reflux.

 Gut problems linked to hypothyroidism can also include GERD/GORD and low levels of stomach acid.
-The right amount of acid will help stop things like acid reflux.
+The right amount of acid can help stop reflux.

-You need to be careful though, as most medicine given for acid reflux issues can badly interact with Levothyroxine (and other T4-only meds).
-The best thing to do first is get as many of these tests done to rule out your thyroid being linked to it.
-Talk to a doctor to explore other causes.
+You need to be wary though that most medicine given for acid reflux issues can badly interact with Levothyroxine (and other T4-only meds).

 Particularly interesting and quite scary, is Alzheimer’s Disease being connected to your thyroid levels.